wundergraph/wundergraph/packages/sdk/src/client/README.md

 controller.abort();
 ```

-## Error handling
+## Type-safe error handling

 ### Operations

-Query and mutation errors are returned as a `GraphQLResponseError` object.
-By default, the first error specifiy the error message but you can access all GraphQL errors through the `errors` property.
+Query, Subscription and mutation errors are returned as a `ResponseError` object.
+By default, the first error specify the error message but you can access all errors through the `errors` property.
-Network errors and non 2xx responses are returned as a `ResponseError` object and contain the status code as `statusCode` property.
+Every error contain the HTTP status code as `statusCode` property.
+Errors in GraphQL aren't type-safe.
+Due to this, we recommend to use union types to identify the error on the client side.
+If you want to create customer errors for TypeScript operations, you can use the `code` property to identify the error on the client side.

 ```ts
 const { data, error } = await client.query({